Assured autonomy: How operations research powers and orchestrates generative AI systems: Game-Theoretic Safety and Robust Autonomy

-where $\theta$ denotes a decision or controller, $x$ represents realized disturbances and inputs, $C(\theta,x)$ is the induced operational loss, and $P$ is a nominal distribution learned or estimated from data.
-This formulation captures the classical ``average-case'' objective but leaves systems exposed to rare, correlated, or unmodeled regimes that dominate operational risk.
+where $\theta$ denotes a decision or controller, $x$ represents realized disturbances and inputs, $C(\theta,x)$ is the induced operational loss, and $P_0$ is the nominal designer distribution learned or estimated from data.
+This captures the classical ``average-case'' objective but leaves systems exposed to rare, correlated, or unmodeled regimes that dominate operational risk.